 Our low noise amplifier (LNA) portfolio offers solutions to meet future design needs in a wide range of applications.
 Two technologies serve the LNA portfolio, each with distinct advantages for their applications.
 Wireless infrastructure applications and many general wireless applications are served with III-V technology LNAs.
 Advanced SiGe technology is used in LNAs designed for wireless communication, cellular, consumer, automotive and industrial applications.
-Combining high performance with unique features and application-specific design tools, Our LNAs enable new design opportunities and shorten your design cycle.
+Combining high performance with features and application-specific design tools, Our LNAs help to enable new design opportunities and contribute to shorter design cycles.

 |LNAs for GPS||Optimized GPS reception, compact designs, cost savings.
 These LNAs dynamically suppress strong cellular and WLAN transmissions, providing better reception of weak GPS signals in phones, personal navigation devices, digital video cameras, watches, electric cars, and other portable devices.
 These solutions help to reduce design footprints, lower costs, and enhance reception in systems that use an active or patch antenna.|